Dr. Trisha M. Cowen

 For her scholarship, Dr. Cowen was granted the Marion Clayton Link Fellowship in Creative Writing and the Rosa Colecchio Travel Award for Dissertation Research, which enabled her to carry out research for her first novel manuscript Five Thousand Days of Autumn in Japan and China in 2013 and 2014.
 For her work in Asia, she received Binghamton University’s Graduate Student Award in Research Excellence, as the novel is the first of its kind to capture the experience of a "comfort woman" of Japanese descent.
 She has worked as the editor-in-chief of Harpur Palate, and her creative work has appeared in The Portland Review, Bitter Oleander Press, and 2 Bridges Review, among others, and she is the 2014 winner of the Gertrude Press chapbook contest for fiction for her chapbook Mobiles in the Sky.

 In addition to Dr. Cowen's experience teaching Literature and Film, she has also worked as a travel journalist, covering events such as the 2008 Olympic Games in Beijing.
-She enjoys teaching classes such as travel journalism, investigative journalism, magazine writing, writing for the web, and sports journalism.
+She enjoys teaching classes such as Native American Literature, Children's Literature, Inquiry, Film Studies, and Literature of Prejudice and Discrimination.